Criminal Mischief Attorney in Miami, FL

 Conduct Required for Criminal Mischief

-In a criminal mischief case, the State is required to prove that your act caused damage to the property.
+In a criminal mischief case, the State is required to prove that your actions caused damage to the property.
 If the State fails to prove that you caused property damage though, you still could be charged with attempted criminal mischief.
 It goes without saying that you can’t be charged with criminal mischief for damaging your own property.

 Proof of Amount or Value of Damage

 Proof of the amount or value of the property damage is not a required element of property damage charges.
 It’s only relevant to determine what degree the crime is.
 If you are charged with several incidents of damaging property, the damage value amounts can be added together to determine the degree charged.
 The alleged damage is required to be to the actual property and the dollar amount of damage allegedly caused to the property.
 This amount doesn’t include lost wages or a business’ loss of sales or profits.
 To prove this dollar value, the State has to present evidence of the cost of repair or replacement of the property.
 If the State can’t prove a specific dollar amount, then you can only be charged with a second-degree misdemeanor.

 Intent Required for Criminal Mischief